fsharp/fsharp.org/apps-and-games/index.md

 ### MonoGame - Write Once, Play Everywhere

-[MonoGame](http://monogame.codeplex.com) is an open implementation of the XNA 4 Framework.
+[MonoGame](http://www.monogame.net/) is an open implementation of a cross-platform gaming framework originally based on the XNA 4 framework design.
 The goal of the project is to allow XNA developers on Xbox 360, Windows & Windows Phone to port their games to the iOS, Android, Mac OS X, Linux, Windows 8 Metro, and PlayStation Mobile.